ev3dev-lang-java/ev3dev-lang-java/README.md

 }
 ```

-To deploy the example on your brick, open a Terminal and type:
+To deploy the example on your brick, open a `terminal` and type:

 ```
 ./gradlew deployAndRun
 ```

-### Add the dependency on the project
+### Create a project from scratch

+Another alternative is the creation of a project from Scrach using Maven/Gradle.

-To use this project, add the repository and add the Maven dependency.
+To start a new project with this library, add the following repository and dependency.

 ```xml
 <repositories>